 The facial expression of fear is sometimes confused with the facial expression of surprise, especially when expressed in quick micro-expressions.

-In the facial expression of the surprise, the upper eyelids are pulled up and the mouth hangs up – the so-called “jaw drop”.
+In the facial expression of the surprise, the upper eyelids are pulled up, and the mouth hangs open – the so-called “jaw drop”.

 Have fun 😃!

 Test: How well can you read basic emotions?